carriehuangjy/Kiddivax_scripts/Pilot_study/Influenza_Vaccine_Efficacy_HK_2009/README.md

 - `Figure_1to3.r` presents the community probility of infection of children and adults.

-- `eTable_2.r` shows sample sizes and proportions infected in subgroup analyses excluding
+- `eTable_2.r` shows sample sizes and proportions infected in subgroup analyses excluding individuals with higher baseline seasonal A antibody titers.

 - `eTable_3.r` presents the estimates of the Community Probability of Infection and the Secondary Attack Proportion (SAP) for children and adults who did not receive seasonal vaccination.